Student Handbook/FAQ 2013/14

 Note also that members of staff will not send messages to a private email account that you may also have; make sure, therefore, that you only use the School account to contact staff, so that they know who you are and how to reply to your message.
 Please provide your University ID number if you are enquiring about any aspect of your academic record.

 Not all communications from the University or the School are sent out electronically, for example your examination schedule.
-To make sure such crucial letters reach you, report all changes of address (term time and permanent) to the School Office without delay.
+To make sure such crucial letters reach you, ensure all changes of address (term time and permanent) are updated on your my.bham portal without delay.

 When sending a message to staff make sure you adhere to the conventions of polite and professional communication.
 Begin your message with `Dear Dr so-and-so' and finish it with your full name.
 Email is not text-messaging, so be sure to avoid the abbreviations that are common for mobile phones.